THANK YOU! The 2020 solo ride has raised $100,000 as of July 31st, 2020.

 The NB Doctors Cycling Against Cancer Ride is a 5-day cycling event supporting the Dr. Sheldon H. Rubin Oncology Clinic and the oncology inpatient unit at The Moncton Hospital.

-Led by Dr. Mohammed Harb, a group of physicians, as well as their family, friends, and colleagues have committed to this 500 kilometre ride throughout beautiful New Brunswick.
-Some are participating for part of the ride.
-We are grateful for every cyclist’s time and energy.
+Led by Dr. Mohammed Harb, a group of physicians as well as their family, friends, and colleagues commit to cycling up to 500 kilometres throughout beautiful New Brunswick.
+Some participate for part of the ride, while others participate for the entire 500 kilometres.
+We are always and forever grateful for every cyclist’s time and energy.

-The 2019 ride will take place June 24th to the 28th.
-The route itinerary is provided on the Route & Itinerary page.
-Donations are being accepted now.
-To find out how to donate, please visit our Donate Now page!
+The 2020 ride will take place June 22nd to June 28th, and donations are being accepted now.
+To find out how to donate or support a cyclist, please visit our Donate Now page!